samestrin/llm-interface/README.md

 - Looking for [API Keys](/docs/api-keys.md)?
 This document provides helpful links.
 - Detailed [usage](/docs/usage.md) documentation is available here.
 - Various [examples](/examples) are also available to help you get started.
-- A breakdown of [model aliaes](/docs/models.md) aliases is available here.
+- A breakdown of [model aliases](/docs/models.md) aliases is available here.
+- A breakdown of [embeddings model aliases](/docs/embeddings.md) aliases is available here.
 - If you still want more examples, you may wish to review the [test cases](/test/) for further examples.

 ## Usage